gammasoft71/xtd/docs/gammasoft.md

 * The c++ is my favorite language, naturally followed by c#.
 * I love Apple products for their simplicity of use but I also admire the technologies of Microsoft for their efficiency as for example the .Net Framework.
-* Gammasoft name was created by analogy to Microsoft.
+* The name Gammasoft was created by analogy with Microsoft.
 I know... but I was young at this time.

 #